g1eng/f0/README.md

 ****

-**F0** is a tiny library to make http request, get response and hold the response object for in a instance.
+**F0** is a tiny library to make http request, get response and hold the response object in a instance.
 It uses fetch API for any requests and written in TypeScript.

 You can generate a F0 instance and hold any of Premises, results and result json inside it.